-Common (1% to 10%): Upper abdominal pain, constipation, flatulence, gastroesophageal reflux disease, dry mouth, vomiting, elevated lipase[Ref]
+Common (1% to 10%): Upper abdominal pain, abdominal pain, constipation, flatulence, gastroesophageal reflux disease, dry mouth, vomiting, elevated lipase[Ref]

-Transient, asymptomatic elevated lipase (greater than 3 times the upper limit of normal [3 x ULN]) was reported in 2% of patients using this drug with sofosbuvir.[Ref]
+Elevated lipase (at least 3.1 times the upper limit of normal [3.1 x ULN]) was reported in up to 4% of patients using this drug with sofosbuvir (with or without ribavirin).[Ref]

 Very common (10% or more): Decreased appetite (up to 11.8%)[Ref]

-Serious symptomatic bradycardia has been reported in patients taking amiodarone who started therapy with sofosbuvir in combination with another hepatitis C virus direct-acting antiviral (including this drug).
+Serious symptomatic bradycardia has been reported in patients taking amiodarone who started therapy with a regimen containing sofosbuvir.
 Cases of severe bradycardia and heart block have been reported with this drug in combination with sofosbuvir and concomitant amiodarone and/or other drugs that lower heart rate.[Ref]